Girl names starting with V are having a moment.

 You might think of Valencia oranges; they take their name from the Spanish city.
 Like Valentina, this name comes from the Latin valens – strong.
 It’s a long and lovely sound that would work well for a daughter.

 If you know your Norse mythology, then you know valkyries are a what, not a who – they’re battlefield spirits who escort the dead to the afterlife.
 But Marvel made Valkyrie a person, and a name.
 She’s an Asgardian warrior, first appearing in comics in 1970.
-In 2017, Tessa Thompson played the role in Thor: Ragnarok, and she’s set to return in a future sequel.
+In 2017, Tessa Thompson played the role in Thor: Ragnarok, and she returned in Avengers: End Game.
+We expect to see Thompson as Valkyrie on the big screen again soon.

 This name appears in the Old Testament, the name of a queen of Persia.
 Some tellings of her story make Vashti wicked and selfish; others paint her as principled and fierce.